 The baptismal site sits across Israel and is divided by the River Jordan, which is not very wide.
 My friend and I decided to have a seat along the shore and dip our feet in the river, with a view of Israel across the way.
 Interestingly enough, the Israeli-occupied West Bank has laid claims to the baptismal site, as well of millions of dollars that were lost due to tourism.
 From across the way, we could see the blue and white Israeli flag very clearly, as there is some rivalry on Jordan’s claim.

-Travel Information – There are organized tour groups that will bring you to the Baptismal Site and depending on why you come to Jordan, your experience will be different.
+Travel Information – There are organized tour groups that will bring you to the Baptismal Site, and depending on why you come to Jordan your experiences will be different.
 There are religious pilgrimage tours that you can research, with the Baptismal Site included.